-Training Objective 7F: The intern intervenes in group skillfully and attends to member participation, completion of therapeutic assignments, group communication, safety and confidentiality.
-If the group is psycho-education, the intern readies materials for group and understands each session's goals and tasks.
+Training Objective 7F: The intern intervenes in group therapy skillfully and attends to member participation, completion of therapeutic assignments, group communication, safety and confidentiality.
+If the group therapy is psycho-education, the intern readies materials for group members and understands each session's goals and tasks.

-Training Objective 7G: The intern understands and demonstrates play therapy skills (e.g., rapport building, structuring, tracking, reflection of content and process, exposure and response prevention protocol in treatment (including the creation of an anxiety treatment hierarchy).
+Training Objective 7G: The intern understands and demonstrates play therapy skills (e.g., rapport building, structuring, tracking, reflection of content and process,

-Training Objective 7H: The intern understands the basic tenets of anxiety treatment, including exposure and response prevention, anxiety reduction or management techniques, coping skills and relevant behavioral planning.
-He/she has a solid understanding of when to use a particular anxiety treatment technique and can adequately demonstrate the ability to devise and actively use an
+Training Objective 7H: If applicable, the intern understands the basic tenets of anxiety treatment, including exposure and response prevention, anxiety reduction or management techniques, coping skills and relevant behavioral planning.
+He/she has a solid understanding of when to use a particular anxiety treatment technique and can adequately demonstrate the ability to devise and actively use an exposure and response prevention protocol in treatment (including the creation of an anxiety treatment hierarchy).